 Wine lovers will surely appreciate Bernkastel-Keus.
-I fell in love with this cozy town and its wine during my stay in 2008.
+I fell in love with this cosy town and its wine during my stay in 2008.
 The town is situated in the Moselle Valley, which is known for its white wine, and it’s a true gem often referred to as the Pearl of the Moselle.

 Vineyards shape the landscape around Bernkastel-Keus, and the town’s medieval half-timbered frame houses and nearby ruins give Bernkastel-Keus a fairytale feel.
-The end of summer and early fall mark the start of the town’s wine and street festivals, and you can find many events in Bernkastel-Keus and the surrounding towns at this time of the year.
+The end of summer and early fall marks the start of the town’s wine and street festivals, and you can find many events in Bernkastel-Keus and the surrounding towns at this time of the year.

 Stonehaven – Scotland

 If you don’t mind any type of weather, then you’ll love this Scottish coastal town.
 I lived near Stonehaven for six months from 2009 to 2010 and loved its classic Scottish beauty.
-Situated only 30 minutes south of Aberdeen, this pretty harbor town is a must if you’re visiting Scotland in the fall.
+Situated only 30 minutes south of Aberdeen, this pretty harbour town is a must if you’re visiting Scotland in the fall.
 One of its main attractions is Dunnottar castle, a dramatic medieval ruin perched on a rocky headland by the coast.
 If there’s only one castle you can see in Scotland, make this the one.